 CACH LLC Is Suing Me in Illinois — What Do I Do?

 If CACH LLC just sued you in Illinois, you have 30 days to file your Answer.
-Illinois Supreme Court Rule 280 already requires the plaintiff to plead the chain of title on the face of the complaint — and the SquareTwo 2017 bankruptcy makes that chain extra hard to prove.
+Illinois Supreme Court Rule 280 requires debt-buyer chain-of-title disclosures, and SquareTwo’s 2017 bankruptcy may create issues to review.

 What is CACH LLC?